curtisault/helpful-terminal/standard_tools/sed/4_write_to_file/README.md

 ## Expected Output

 ```
-The is a test file created by nixCrft for demo purpose.
+The is a test file created for demo purpose.
 bar is good.
 Foo is nice.
 I love FOO.